Tuttotorna/OMNIA-VALIDATION/README.md

 a semantically correct answer
 may become structurally unstable

-This repository actively studies this separation.
+OMNIA-VALIDATION actively studies this separation.

+Structural stability is not semantic correctness.

+Structural instability is not semantic incorrectness.

+The two domains must not be confused.

 ---